 On May 2, 2008, plaintiff taught her regular schedule as a second grade teacher at the Thalberg School.
 On May 5, when plaintiff arrived at school, Principal Lajoie informed her that she was not to go to her room but to make an appointment with the Superintendent of Schools, Dr. Joseph Erardi.
-Plaintiff was later informed by a union representative, Mrs. Verderame, that she had violated the morality clause of contract and that Superintendent Erardi intended to terminate her employment.
+Plaintiff was later informed by a union representative, Mrs. Verderame, that she had violated the morality clause of her contract and that Superintendent Erardi intended to terminate her employment.

-Verderame arranged for plaintiff to meet with Rick Terino, President of the Southington Education Association, and attorneys for the CEA, plaintiff's union.
-At the meeting with the CEA representatives, including defendant Christopher Hankins,1 plaintiff was told that she had violated the morality clause of the contract, that she could be arrested for defrauding a government agency, and that her teaching certificate could be revoked.
+Verderame arranged for plaintiff to meet with Rick Terino, President of the SEA, and attorneys for the CEA.
+At the meeting with the CEA representatives, including defendant Christopher Hankins,2 plaintiff was told that she had violated the morality clause of her contract, that she could be arrested for defrauding a government agency, and that her teaching certificate could be revoked.
 They advised her to resign.

 Plaintiff believed that the meeting scheduled with Dr. Erardi was for investigatory purposes.
 However, no investigation occurred at the meeting.
-Instead, her constructive discharge was allegedly orchestrated by the SBEA, the CEA, Hankins, Dr. Erardi and the Southington Board of Education, "who working together, intimidated and coerced Plaintiff with threats" to resign in lieu of termination.
-Plaintiff relied upon defendants' representation that such resignation was revocable within a seven-day period.
+Instead, her constructive discharge was allegedly orchestrated by the SEA, the CEA, Hankins, Dr.

-1Defendant's brief states that defendant Hankins is in-house counsel for CEA.
+2Defendant's brief states that defendant Hankins is in-house counsel for CEA.